Nonparametric testing for no-effect with functional responses and functional covariates: Introduction

-There has been substantial recent work on the methodology of regression analysis with functional data where predictors, responses, or both of them can be viewed as random functions.
-Functional data arise in many applications, the monograph of Ramsay and Silverman (2005) provides many compelling examples.
-In this paper we focus on the case where both the response and the predictor (or covariate) are random elements taking values in a space of functions.
-The functional linear model is the benchmark approach, see Chiou, M\"{u}ller and Wang (2004), Yao, M\"{u}ller and Wang (2005), Gabrys, Horv\'{a}th and Kokoszka (2010) and the references therein.
-Recently, alternative nonparametric approaches have been considered; see Ferraty et al. (2011), Lian (2011), Ferraty, Van Keilegom and Vieu (2012).
+Several models have been designed for regression with functional response.
+A multiplicative effects model is proposed by Chiou \emph{et al.} (2003) for the egg-laying curves.
+Concurrent and functional linear models have been analysed by Ramsay and Silverman (2005) for the Canadian Weather dataset.
+For general functional responses, the functional linear model is the benchmark approach, see Chiou \emph{et al.} (2003), Yao, M\"{u}ller and Wang (2005), Gabrys, Horv\'{a}th and Kokoszka (2010) and the references therein.
+Recently, alternative nonparametric approaches have been considered; see Ferraty \emph{et al.} (2011), Lian (2011), Ferraty, Van Keilegom and Vieu (2012).